mariagfranco/rick-and-morty/README.md

 This project is a simple application thats displays the characters from the Rick and Morty TV show.

-The technologies that are being used to build this website are React, TypeScript, Apollo Client.
+The technologies that are being used to build this website are React, TypeScript, Apollo Client and GraphQL Code Generator.

 The data is being consumed from this API https://rickandmortyapi.com/graphql .